antiSocialNet/antisocial-friends/README.md

 The appId indicates the class or type of message we are sending (eg. post, reply, photo, IM)

 Parameters:
   `appId` is used to direct messages to the appropriate listeners (see activity-data-xxx event) `eventType` 'data' or 'highwater'
   `message object` JSON object to transmit

 ```
-emitter(appId, eventType, {
+emitter(appId, eventType, {application specific message});
-  'postId': i,
-  'source': user.username
-});
 ```

 ### activity-data-xxx event: xxx is the appId defined in the emitter call